object-oriented-python/object-oriented-programming/doc/source/0_introduction.rst

 and abstraction produce software which is easier to write, easier to understand, easier to debug and easier to extend.
-Indeed, as with abstraction in mathematics, abstraction in coding is a form of constructive laziness: it simultaniously allows the mathematician to achieve more and do less work.
+Indeed, as with abstraction in mathematics, abstraction in coding is a form of constructive laziness: it simultaneously allows the mathematician to achieve more and do less work.

 This course is a second course in programming, building a previously